openedx/edx-documentation/en_us/shared/course_components/create_video.rst

 material, showing experiments, and reducing cognitive load for complex content.

+For more information about how learners can interact with course videos, see :ref:`learners:Video Player` in the *EdX Learner's Guide* or :ref:`openlearners:Video Player` in the *Open edX Learner's Guide*.

 =====================
 When to Use a Video
 =====================

-Before creating video content, figure out whether video is the best medium by asking the following questions.
+Before creating video content, decide whether video is the best medium by asking the following questions.

 * Should the content be conveyed through text?